Ercenk/ContosoAMPBasic/README.md

     authenticating against Azure AD) and does not contain any information.
 It is just an index to the subscription and used by the resolve API to retrieve the details of a subscription.
-This token is available when the user clicks the “Configure Account” for an inactive subscription, or “Manage Account” for an active subscription
+This token is available when the user clicks the "Configure Account" for an inactive subscription, or "Manage Account" for an active subscription

-1. Customer clicks on the “Configure Account” (new and not activated subscription) or “Managed Account” (activated subscription) and accesses the landing page
+1. Customer clicks on the "Configure Account" (new and not activated subscription) or "Managed Account" (activated subscription) and accesses the landing page

 1. Landing page asks the user to logon using Azure AD [OpenID